 ı.
 PH.D.
 PROGRAM GRID 12.
-ENGLISH LANGUAGE PROFICIENCY FOR 2.
-STATEMENT OF PURPOSE 114 GRADUATE STUDENTS 122 3.
+ENGLISH LANGUAGE PROFICIENCY FOR GRADUATE STUDENTS 2.
+STATEMENT OF PURPOSE 118 3.
 ADMISSION REQUIREMENTS 13.
 INTERNATIONAL STUDENTS See International Students on p.
-175 in the Information for All Programs section. c.
-Procedures for Application/Admission 115 14.
-WESTERN DEANS' AGREEMENT 122 d.
-Admission Criteria 119 e.
-Exchange Students 119 f.
-Visiting Students 119 15.
+177 in the Information for All Programs section. c.
+Procedures for Application/Admission 119 14.
+WESTERN DEANS' AGREEMENT 126 d.
+Admission Criteria 123 e.
+Exchange Students 123 f.
+Visiting Students 123 15.
 ACADEMIC SCHEDULE See Academic Schedule on p.
-125 in the Information for All Programs section.
-4. REQUIREMENTS FOR DEGREE 119 a.
-Courses 119 b.
-Comprehensive Examination 119 c.
-Thesis (135.0 credit hours) 119 16.
+131 in the Information for All Programs section.
+4. REQUIREMENTS FOR DEGREE 123 a.
+Courses 123 b.
+Comprehensive Examination 123 c.
+Thesis (135.0 credit hours) 123 16.
 REGISTRATION See Registration on p.
-135 in the Information for All Programs section.
+137 in the Information for All Programs section.
 COURSES 17.
 GRADUATION See Graduation on p.
-171 in the Information for All Programs section. • a.
+173 in the Information for All Programs section. a.
 Credit for Previous Work 18.
 GENERAL SERVICES See General Services on p.
-193 in the information for All Programs section. e.
-Academic Standards 120 f.
-Probation/Required to Withdraw 120 g.
-Appeals 120 h.
-Academic Offences and Discipline 120 19.
+219 in the information for All Programs section. e.
+Academic Standards 124 f.
+Probation/Required to Withdraw 124 g.
+Appeals 124 h.
+Academic Offences and Discipline 124 19.
 ACADEMIC STAFF See Academic Staff on p.
-209 in the information for All Programs section.
-7. i.
+235 in the information for All Programs section. i.
 Fees 20.
 UNIVERSITY ORGANIZATION See University Organization on p.
-223 in the information for All Programs section.
-See Academic Regulations and Policies on p.
-153 in the Information for All Programs section.
-21. AWARDS OF DISTINCTION See Awards of Distinction on p.
-229 in the information for All 8.
-SUPERVISION 120 Programs section.
+249 in the information for All 7.
+ACADEMIC REGULATIONS AND POLICIES See Academic Regulations and Policies on p.
+153 in the Information Programs section. for All Programs section.
+21. AWARDS OF DISTINCTION 8.
+SUPERVISION 124 See Awards of Distinction on p.
+257 in the information for All Programs section.
 9. FEES See Fees on p.
 141 in the Information for All Programs section.
 22. COLLABORATING AND PARTNERING INSTITUTIONS 10.
-FINANCIAL ASSISTANCE 120 See Collaborating and Partnering Institutions on on p.
-235 in the information for All Programs section.
+FINANCIAL ASSISTANCE 124 See Collaborating and Partnering Institutions on on p.
+263 in the information for All Programs section.
 11. AWARDS AND SCHOLARSHIPS See Awards and Scholarships on p.
-183 in the Information for All Programs section. injorniduon joi ziir rograms secuon.
+209 in the Information for All Programs section. mponition for the Fragienis Section.